 Anita Archer serves as an educational consultant to state departments, county agencies, and school districts on explicit instruction and literacy instruction.
 She has taught elementary and middle school students and is the recipient of ten Outstanding Educator awards.
 She has served on the faculties of San Diego State University, the University of Washington, and the University of Oregon.
-She is nationally known for her presentations and publications on instructional procedures and literacy instruction and has co-authored numerous curriculum materials with Mary Gleason including REWARDS PLUS, REWARDS Writing and Skills for School Success.
-Most recently, Anita wrote a textbook on explicit instruction with Charles Hughes entitled Explicit Instruction: Effective and Efficient Teaching (Guilford, 2011).
+Anita is nationally known for her presentations and publications on instructional procedures and literacy instruction, and she has co-authored numerous curriculum materials including the REWARDS reading and writing intervention programs (Voyager/Sopris Learning).
+She also co-authored a best-selling textbook on explicit instruction entitled Explicit Instruction: Effective and Efficient Teaching (Guilford, 2011).
 Currently, Anita is providing training on explicit instruction in the United States, Australia, and Canada, having presented in all 50 states over the course of her 52-year career in Education.

 Elsa Cárdenas-Hagan, Ph.D., is a bilingual speech language pathologist and a certified academic language therapist.
 She holds a doctorate degree in Curriculum and Instruction.
 She is the President of Valley Speech Language and Learning Center in Brownsville, Texas and is an Associate Research Professor for the Texas Institute for Measurement Evaluation and Statistics at the University of Houston.
 Elsa’s research interests include the development of early reading assessments for Spanish-speaking students in addition to the development of reading interventions for bilingual students.
 She was the co-principal investigator of a longitudinal study funded by the National Institute of Child Health and Human Development and the Institute for Education Science, examining the oracy and literacy development in English and Spanish of Spanish-speaking children.
 Elsa currently serves as the Vice Chairperson of the International Dyslexia Association, Chairperson of the National Joint Committee on Learning Disabilities and was a past board member of the National Academic Language Therapy Association.
 She has authored curricular programs, book chapters, and journal articles related to oracy and literacy development for English language learners.